BenConstable9/personal-blog/content/posts/improving-retrieval-augmented-generation-with-hybrid-semantic-ranking.md

 ### Step 1: Fetch Product Information
 - **Action**: Use the `SQLDB-RunSQLQuery` function.
 - **Input**:
-  - **Query**: `"SELECT TOP 5 p.[ProductID], p.[Name], pm.[Name] AS [ProductModel], pd.[Description] FROM [SalesLT].[vProductAndDescription] p ORDER BY p.[ProductID]"`
+  - **Query**: `"SELECT TOP 1 p.[ProductID], p.[Name], pm.[Name] AS [ProductModel], pd.[Description] FROM [SalesLT].[vProductAndDescription] p ORDER BY p.[ProductID]"`
 - **Purpose**: This query fetches the top 5 products from the `vProductAndDescription` view, including their ID, name, model, and description.
 This step is crucial for obtaining the basic information about the products we want to summarize.

-### Step 2: Identify Relevant Documents for Each Product
+### Step 2: Identify Relevant Documents
+After selecting a product and obtaining its description, we will use this description to find related documents using AI Search.
+This will help us identify any indexed documents that are relevant to the selected product.

 - **Action**: Use the `AISearch-RunAISearchOnText` function.
-- **Input**:
-  - **Text**: For each product obtained from Step 1, we will use the product's name or description as the input text.
-- **Purpose**: This step aims to find documents that are relevant to each of the 5 products based on

 The user will ask you for help with each step.
 ```

 With the use of a custom plugin, our planner can now decide the steps it needs to take to fullfil the user request.
 Here, it chooses to query the database first to find the relevant categories, followed by choosing to use the AI Search to retrieve the relevant documents.
 Combining multiple plugins with a planner, provides a great basis for Chain of Thought reasoning which can be further enhanced with prompt engineering.

-In a use case like this, a Semantic Ranking based search will excel over a vector based search on the chunk, avoiding content that is similar in a vector based search, but different in semantic meaning.
+In a use case like this, a Hybrid Semantic Ranking based search will excel over a vector based search on the chunk, avoiding content that is similar in a vector based search, but different in semantic meaning.
+The vector search is used as one of the base searches, ensuring that similar semantic content is surfaced, but the Semantic Ranking ensures it is relevant to the question and re-orders it as necessary.

 If the documents are appropriately tagged with the category, relevant documents will be surfaced and ranked accordingly as well.
-Experimentation is needed to determine whether Semantic Ranking is good for an individual use case.
+Experimentation is needed to determine whether Semantic Ranking is good for an individual use case, but overall it shows a significant improve on a purely vector-based search.

 ### 7. Production Considerations